The egg custard tart is an old favourite here in the UK. A tart filled with a lovely creamy filling wrapped in a sweet

 - Remove the pastry out of the freezer.
 Line the inside of the pastry with greaseproof paper and weigh down with ceramic beads.
 (See notes)

 - Bake for 10 minutes.
 Remove the beads and greaseproof paper, bake for a further 5 minutes.

 - Pre-heat the oven to gas mark 4, 350F, 177C

 - Start by blending your Silken Tofu.
 I used an immersion blender, you can also mash the tofu with a fork.
 Once done place to one side.

 - In a saucepan, place in 2 tbsp of custard powder, using a little bit of the milk make it into a paste.
 On a low heat slowly adding the remainder of the milk, keep whisking to ensure you get no lumps ( you are only warming it through, we dont want to cook it).

 - In a mixing bowl, add your tofu, whisk in your caster sugar, then add the custard and whisk, add the vanilla and black salt.
 Give a final whisk.

-- Once done, leave on the side to cool for around 2 hours before serving and then store in the fridge overnight.
+- Once done, leave on the side to cool for around 2 hours before serving, for best results leave in the fridge overnight.
 This helps the filling to fully set.

 - By placing the pastry into the freezer it will prevent the pastry from shortening during baking.

 - If you don’t have any ceramic beads.
 You could use tin foil, you need to make sure it’s inserted firmly.
 Another option is to use pennies.